pminina01/readthedocs/Tutorial.md

 There is also a setting called `throwExceptions="true"`, which should never be used in production as it can cause havoc for your application.
 It is intended for unit testing, and local troubleshooting.
 See also [Troubleshooting Configuration](Configuration-file#troubleshooting-logging)

 #### 5. Remember to Flush
 NLog will by default attempt to flush automatically at application shutdown.
 Microsoft Windows give .NET applications a limited amount of time to perform shutdown (usually 2 sec) before being terminated.
-If having a NLog configuration with NLog Targets that requires network-traffic (Http, Mail, Tcp), then it is a really good idea to perform a manually Flush/Shutdown independent on running on Linux/Windows.
+If having a NLog configuration with NLog Targets that requires network-traffic (Http, Mail, Tcp), then it is a really good idea to perform a manual Flush/Shutdown independent on running on Linux/Windows.

 ```C#
 NLog.LogManager.Shutdown(); // Flush and close down internal threads and timers